viam-modules/viam-camera-oak/README.md

-# OAK-D Modular Component
+# OAK Modular Component

-This is a [Viam module](https://docs.viam.com/manage/configuration/#modules) for the [OAK-D](https://shop.luxonis.com/products/oak-d) camera.
-Registered at https://app.viam.com/module/viam/oak-d.
+This is a [Viam module](https://docs.viam.com/manage/configuration/#modules) for the [OAK](https://shop.luxonis.com/collections/oak-cameras-1) family of cameras.
+Registered at https://app.viam.com/module/viam/oak.

 ## Build and Run